10 Tips For Companies That Truly Value The Impact Of Their People

 - Always be willing to upgrade.
 People are responsible for their own destiny, if you have under-performers and you can replace them with top performers the positive impact can be huge!

 - Get rid of the “disturbers”!
 No one needs the “drama people”, the “negative influencers” or the “toxic employees” … even if they are top performers!
 Everyone is happy when they leave.

 - Develop a culture that attracts great talent and nurtures them through their careers and you are well on your way to being a great company.

-I don’t advocate a “cut throat” environment that eliminates the bottom x% of staff.
-I do advocate an environment that expects a certain level of performance, that is willing to invest in people to help them get there but is quick to recognize when people are in the wrong place.
+I DO NOT advocate a “cut throat” environment that eliminates the bottom x% of staff.
+I DO advocate an environment that expects a certain level of performance, that is willing to invest in people to help them get there but is quick to recognize when people are in the wrong place.

 “You put together the best team that you can with the players you’ve got, and replace those who aren’t good enough.”
 Robert Crandall